HOGENT-Web/csharp/chapters/08/slides/presentation.md

 - Use the `ProductDto.Mutate` as model for the `EditForm`
 - Use <a target="_blank" href="https://bulma.io/documentation/form/general/">BULMA's form components</a> to style the form accordingly
 - After creation, navigate to the newly created product's detail page
+- Notice that we generate a fake image url using the `Bogus` library.

 > Form example on the next slide